Pet Loss Grief and Anger:

 Anger turned toward self can create physical and emotional problems such as ulcers, high blood pressure, heart attack, anxiety, inflammation and all the disorders that are associated with inflammation, depression and abuses of food, alcohol, drugs or gambling.

-Lashing out at the people or remaining pets around us, or engaging in reckless behavior, creates all sorts of chaos in our lives.
-We are already grieving.
-Anger can cause us to do or say things now that we will regret later, resulting in even more pain.
+Lashing out at the people or remaining pets around you, or engaging in reckless behavior, creates all sorts of chaos in your life.
+You are already grieving.
+Anger can cause you to do or say things now that you will regret later, resulting in even more pain.

 Unacknowledged anger grows larger and larger until it erupts.
 Suppression (ignoring it) never works.
 Angry energy will not go away.
-It must be released.
-The more you can understand your anger—how you react when you are mad—the more you can make changes that allow for your healing.
+It must be released in constructive ways.
+The more you understand your anger—how you react when you are mad—the more you can make changes that allow for your healing.

 Anger Is Important